Infrastructure Funding Statement

 Future spend priorities

-The provision of affordable housing as part of new development will continue to be sought through S106s in line with ‘Policy SP20 – Affordable Housing’ in the adopted Maidstone Borough Local Plan (2017), as well as the Affordable and Local Needs Housing Supplementary Planning Document (July 2020).
+The provision of affordable housing as part of new development will continue to be sought through S106s in line with ‘Policy SP20 Affordable Housing’ in the adopted Maidstone Borough Local Plan (2017), as well as the affordable and local needs housing supplementary planning document.

-In exceptional circumstances where affordable housing cannot be provided on-site, the council will agree in-lieu, an affordable housing commuted sum contribution under a S106 which the council will use to spend towards delivering new affordable homes across the borough.
+In exceptional circumstances where affordable housing cannot be provided on-site, we will agree in-lieu, to an affordable housing commuted sum contribution under a S106 which we will use to spend towards delivering new affordable homes across the borough.

-The council currently holds £2,225,739 of monies from “off-site” developer contributions for affordable housing.
-MBC intends to spend this money on its own building programme for which there is an ambition to eventually increase the portfolio to 1,000 homes.
+We currently hold £2,250,884 of monies from 'off-site' developer contributions for affordable housing.
+We intend to spend this money on our building programme for which there is an ambition to eventually increase the portfolio to 1,000 homes.

 Infrastructure

 Infrastructure provision should align with the delivery of new development.
 Future income will be allocated towards much-needed infrastructure to support the growth of new development.
-Details of planned S106 expenditure across each main spend area 22/23 are set out below:
+Details of planned S106 expenditure across each main spend area 23/24 are set out below.

-• Libraries - additional book stock at Allington, Coxheath, Staplehurst Kent history and library centre mobile library Harrietsham and Lenham, Hollingbourne, Marden Bearsted
+• Libraries - additional book stock at Coxheath, Lenham and Hollingbourne, Kent history and library centre.

-• Healthcare - new premises for Greensand Health Centre and Sutton Valence Group Practice, premises development at Len Valley Surgery, facilities and refurbishment includes extensions, new carpets, IT equipment etc at Stockett Lane & Orchard Surgery, Wallis Avenue, Orchard Langley, The Mote & Cobtree, Northumberland Road and Shepway surgeries, Glebe Medical Centre, Blackthorn Medical Centre, Allington Park Surgery, Aylesford Medical Practice and Brewer Street surgery, Marden Medical Centre, Bowermount surgery and Lockmeadow Surgery, Grove Green, Staplehurst Health Centre, Boughton Monchelsea, Yeomans Lane Surgery and Yalding surgery
+• Healthcare - Sutton Valence Group Practice, premises development at Len Valley Surgery, facilities and refurbishment includes extensions, new carpets, IT equipment at Stockett Lane and Orchard Surgery, Wallis Avenue, Orchard Langley, The Mote and Cobtree, Northumberland Road and Shepway surgeries, Glebe Medical Centre, Blackthorn Medical Centre, Allington Park Surgery, Aylesford Medical Practice and Brewer Street surgery, Marden Medical Centre, Bowermount surgery and Lockmeadow Surgery, Grove Green, Staplehurst Health Centre, Boughton Monchelsea, Yeomans Lane Surgery and Yalding surgery.

-• Public Rights of Way - in Detling & Thurnham Ward and Heath Ward
+• Public Rights of Way - in Bearsted

-• Outdoor sports facilities - at Giddyhorn Lane, Parkwood, Shepway North/South
+• Outdoor sports facilities - at Booth Field and Glebe Field

-• Open space - Marden playing fields, Stockett Lane, play areas in Headcorn, allotments in Barming, Clare Park multi use facilities, Tovil play area, Ulcombe recreation ground, King George V playing fields, Lime Trees play area and Surrenden playing field, Millennium River Park, Jubilee Playing Fields, Midley Close play Area, Penenden Heath History Garden, Barming Heath, and Gatland Lane, River Len Nature Reserve, Glebe Fields, Senacre Recreation ground, Mote Park, White Beam Drive play area, William Pitt field, Cockpit play area, Hoggs Bridge Green, Brenchley Gardens
+• Open space - Marden playing fields, Stockett Lane, play areas in Headcorn, allotments in Barming, Clare Park multi-use facilities, Tovil play area, Ulcombe recreation ground, King George V playing fields, Lime Trees play area and Surrenden playing field, Millennium River Park, Jubilee Playing Fields, Midley Close play Area, Sandy Lane Penenden Heath, Barming Heath, and Gatland Lane, River Len Nature Reserve, Glebe Fields, Senacre Recreation ground, Mote Park, White Beam Drive play area, William Pitt field, Cockpit play area, Hoggs Bridge Green, Brenchley Gardens

-• Highways - M20 Junction 5 improvements, M2 Junction 5 traffic flow scheme, traffic displacement mitigation, works to Willington Street junction to wheat sheaf junction improvements and Willington Street/Wallis Avenue junction improvements, upgrade junction at Millbank/North Street, Fountain Lane, and Tonbridge Road junction modification
+• Highways – M20 J5 white lining minor improvements, traffic displacement mitigation, works to Willington Street junction to wheat sheaf junction improvements and Willington Street/Wallis Avenue junction improvements, upgrade junction at Millbank/North Street, Fountain Lane, and Tonbridge Road junction modification.

 Strategic CIL expenditure

-In terms of CIL, the Council invited CIL strategic funding bids in May 2022 from a range of infrastructure delivery organisations and stakeholders.
-The CIL funding available for infrastructure projects across the borough contains CIL funds of £4.2m and MBC capital funds.
-Projects submitted during this financial year are being assessed by the Council against the infrastructure types or projects contained in our Infrastructure List within this IFS and those infrastructure projects identified in the current Infrastructure Delivery Plan.
-Schemes within the IDP identified as critical for delivery in the short term are likely to be prioritised.
+In terms of CIL, we invited CIL strategic funding bids in May 2022 from a range of infrastructure delivery organisations and stakeholders.
+The CIL funding available for infrastructure projects across the borough contains CIL funds of £4.2m.
+Projects submitted were assessed against the infrastructure types or projects contained in our infrastructure list within this IFS and those infrastructure projects identified in the current infrastructure delivery plan.

 If you have any further queries or comments about this statement, please do not hesitate to contact us by email CIL@maidstone.gov.uk